mist-devel/mist-binaries/cores/pcengine/README.md

 ### Usage

 - Load a BIOS (usually syscard3.pce) with the first OSD option (as it would be a normal HuCard).
+Hint: move and rename the syscard3.pce file to tgfx16.rom in the root directory, and the BIOS will auto-load with the core.
+  A BIOS file with .sgx extension will allow the use the CD in SuperGrafx mode.
 - Mount the CUE file via the "Mount CD" option
 - Optionally mount a SAV file (size: 2KB - 2048 byte).
 Before the first use, it must be formatted from the BIOS menu.
 Use the "Write Save RAM" option to save its contents to the SD Card.